Readit News logoReadit News

 Otherwise, for me, all SQL that's checked in gets the commands in ALL CAPS.

-archsurface · 10 months ago
+archsurface · a year ago

 My understanding is that the caps were syntax highlighting on monochrome screens; no longer needed with colour.
 Can't provide a reference, it's an old memory.

-_Wintermute · 10 months ago
+_Wintermute · a year ago

 Most of the SQL I write is within a string of another programming language, so it's essentially monochrome unless there's some really fancy syntax highlighting going on.

-CoastalCoder · 10 months ago
+CoastalCoder · a year ago

 I think the "color is all we need" idea makes sense in proportion to how many of our tools actually support colorization.